JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 wolframscript start.wls dev
 ```

-or if you use in for the first time, please, install `nodejs` (used for the bundling js files) and then
+or if you use >>it for the first time, please, install `nodejs` (used for the bundling js files) and then

 ```bash
 npm i